 The Research Day will start with the presentation of the 2018 OSL Award, followed by a PhD Forum and a session on Research Funding.
 After a short break, Prof. dr Esther Peeren (UvA) will lecture on Reading Rural Imaginations (project awarded with an ERC Consolidator Grant).
 Peeren’s innovative research is closely related to various topics that will be discussed in parallel sessions during the afternoon (cf. E. Peeren.
 The Spectral Metaphor: Living Ghosts and the Agency of Invisibility, 2014; E. Peeren, H. Stuit, & A. van Weyenberg (Eds.), Peripheral Visions in the Globalizing Present: Spaces, Mobilities, Aesthetics, Leiden: Brill, 2016; E. Peeren, R. Celikates, J. de Kloet, & T. Poell (Eds.), Global Cultures of Contestation: Mobility, Sustainability, Aesthetics & Connectivity, Cham: Palgrave Macmillan, 2018).

 In the afternoon, the participants will discuss their own research projects and interests in sessions organised by existent and emerging research groups.
 Sessions are planned on the topics of literature and law, poetics of knowledge, literature and technology, transgressing boundaries et al. These sessions take 1.5 hour each, and are open to all researchers.
 These sessions can take different shapes and forms, dependent upon the ideas of the organizers and participants.
-Please find a preliminary list of call for contributions of the sessions and a schedule of the Research Day as a whole below.
+A detailed programme of the afternoon sessions can be found here PROGRAMME All Sessions OSL Research Day 2018.

 The organization of the sessions is flexible and is up to the convenors of each session.
 The sessions can be envisaged as a matchmaking event, a presentation of brief research pitches/papers or discussion in which ongoing or future research projects are presented.
 We would explicitly like to invite participants to think about future collaborations with other OSL members.
 The OSL Board will make € 1000,- of seed money available for the most promising initiative, including for instance: